rurban/Perfect-Hash/README.md

-to access perfect hashes and minimal versions thereof, but nothing to use easily. `gperf` is not very well suited to create big maps and cannot deal with anagrams, but creates fast C code. `Pearson` hashes are also pretty fast, but not guaranteed to be creatable for small hashes.  cmph `CHD` and the other cmph algorithms might be the best algorithms for big hashes, but lookup time is slower for smaller hashes.
+to access perfect hashes and minimal versions thereof, but nothing to use easily. `gperf` is not very well suited to create big maps and cannot deal with anagrams, but creates fast C code. `Pearson` hashes are simplier and even faster, but not guaranteed to be creatable for small or bigger hashes.  cmph `CHD` and the other cmph algorithms might be the best algorithms for big hashes, but lookup time is slower for smaller hashes.

 As input we need to provide a set of unique keys, either as arrayref or hashref.

-WARNING: When querying a perfect hash you need to be sure that key really exists on some algorithms, as non-existing keys might return false positives.
-If you are not sure how the perfect hash deals with non-existing keys, you need to check the result manually as in the SYNOPSIS.
+WARNING: When querying a perfect hash you need to be sure that the key really exists on some algorithms, as querying for non-existing keys might return false positives.
+If you are not sure how the perfect hash deals with non-existing keys, you need to check the result manually as in the SYNOPSIS or use the option `-no-false-positives` to store the values also.
 It's still faster than using a Bloom filter though.

 As generation algorithm there exist various hashing classes, e.g. Hanov, CMPH::\*, Bob, Pearson, Gperf.